raymondchan888/sit-cybersecurity-research-group/content/post/gold-stars-in-cybersecurity/index.md

 ![Jerry Tan Fu Wei](./jerrytanfuwei.jpg)

-*Jerry received the SVRP Gold award from Guest-of-Honour Mr Tan Kiat How, Senior Minister of State, Ministry of Communications and Information and Ministry of National Development, for his contributions to the cyber youth community.
-(Photo: AiSP)*
+<font size="2">*Jerry received the SVRP Gold award from Guest-of-Honour Mr Tan Kiat How, Senior Minister of State, Ministry of Communications and Information and Ministry of National Development, for his contributions to the cyber youth community.
+(Photo: AiSP)*</font>

 **Like-Minded Undergrads**